Optimal information gain at the onset of habituation to repeated stimuli: Discussion

-Our work serves as a fundamental framework for these ideas.
-Its main advantage is to provide a molecular description of the mechanisms that support information processing in biochemical networks, at the same time being minimal enough to allow for analytical treatments.
-Crucially, the resulting description, while chemically consistent, can be declined for more coarse-grained systems, where receptors, adaptation, and storage may occur at mesoscopic or macroscopic scales.
-As a consequence, we believe it may help the experimental quest for signatures of these physical ingredients in a variety of systems, many of which are only described at a phenomenological level.
-Ultimately, our results show how adaptation - a ubiquitous phenomenon that takes place at strikingly different biological scales - comes along with a thermodynamic and information-based advantage, explaining its relevance for living systems.
+Our work paves the way to understanding how information is encoded and guides learning, predictions, and decision-making, a paramount question in many fields.
+On the one hand, it encapsulates key ingredients to support habituation while still being minimal enough to allow for analytical treatment.
+On the other hand, it may help the experimental quest for signatures of these physical ingredients in a variety of systems.
+Ultimately, our results show how habituation - a ubiquitous phenomenon taking place at strikingly different biological scales - may stem from an information-based advantage, shedding light on the optimization principle underlying its emergence and relevance for any biological system.